 When you need to use the sugar, it may be clumped a bit.
-White sugar breaks up easily and clumps do not mean there's anything wrong with the sugar.
+White sugar breaks up easily and clumps don't mean there's anything wrong with the sugar.
 It just means a little moisture was inside when it was sealed.
 I have heard that if you live in a humid climate, a little rice thrown into the sugar before storing will help absorb moisture and prevent clumping.
 I live in a very dry climate so have not tried using rice in sugar.
-Using a dessicant packet will also help.
-(A dessicant packet is not the same as an oxygen absorber; one absorbs oxygen and one absorbs moisture.)
+Using a desiccant packet will also help.
+(A desiccant packet is not the same as an oxygen absorber; a desiccant packet absorbs moisture and an oxygen absorbs oxygen.)

 Powdered sugar is just as easy to store as granulated white sugar.
 It will not clump as much (if at all) because it is a drier sugar to start with.
 As always, however, make sure to keep it dry and airtight.

 I don't use as much powdered sugar as granulated sugar so I just store it in the packaging that it comes in from the grocery store.
 It can be put into 6 gallon buckets (in the original bags) or poured into #10 cans or canning bottles and sealed (without oxygen absorbers).